AbhiXverse/Solidity-journey/Day 15/How Uniswap Works.md

 Liquidity Providers (LPs):

 - How to become an LP:
-    - anyone can provide liquidity to a poil
+    - anyone can provide liquidity to a pool by depositing an equal value of two tokens (e.g: ETH or USDT) into the pool

+- Pool Tokens:
+    - In return, LPs